hxiaom/hxiaom.github.io/_posts/2019-08-07-interpretable-machine-learning.md

 ## Evaluation

 - Application-grounded Evaluation: Real humans, real tasks
+    - Herman notes that we should be wary of evaluateing interpretable systems using merely human evaluations of interpretability, because human evaluations imply a strong and specific bias towards simpler descriptions.
+He cautions that reliance on human evaluations can lead researchers to create persuasive systems rather than transparent systems.
 - Human-grounded Metrics: Real humans, simplified tasks
 - Functionally-grounded Evaluation: No humans, proxy tasks